actonmass/actonmass.org/_issues/criminal-justice-reform.md

     text: As part of the War on Drugs, politicians in the early 70's introduced the practice of mandatory minimum sentences to reduce the alleged crime epidemic.
-But instead of making communities safer, mandatory minimums became a catalyst for our current mass incarceration epidemic, terrorizing Black communities and ignoring the root causes of poverty and crime.
+But instead of making communities safer, mandatory minimums became a catalyst for mass incarceration, terrorizing Black communities and ignoring the root causes of poverty and crime.
 Massachusetts has much higher incarceration rates than we did in the 1970's, and according to statewide sentencing data Black and Latinx residents make up just 23 percent of the state's population, but more than double the percentage of people serving mandatory minimum sentences for drug charges.
 This is not an accident.
-Our legislature had a chance to end mandatory minimums when they passed a CJR bill back in 2018, but they left mandatory minimums in place and even created a few new ones.
+Our legislature had a chance to end mandatory minimums when they passed a criminal justice reform bill back in 2018, but they left mandatory minimums in place and even created a few new ones.
 Mandatory minimum sentences don't work to reduce crime or incentivize lawful behavior, and should not be used as a substitute for accessible health care, a jobs guarantee, or mental health services.
-We need to take action to end mandatory minimum sentencing this session.
+We need to end mandatory minimum sentencing this session.
   - title: Decertification
     text: Massachusetts is one of just a handful of states without certification for police officers, meaning that a cop who's fired by one town for